abdukhashimov/python-django-simple-roadmap/README.md

 Please choose one field in the starting point.
 It can either be Back-end or Front-end or Dev-Ops or may be QA.
 You do not have to know all the things when starting, it just slows your learning speed.
 So Implementing just back-end for above projects is quite enough to get started with job or startup

 #### TLDR: Just implement back-end

+---

+> Whenever you can please espace monolitic hell and migrate towares microservices